This story won third place in News Feature Writing in the 2017 N.C. State Press Assn. editorial competition.

 “They were Harry Tate’s Navy,” said Richard Eagles of Margate, Fla., about the Royal Navy Patrol.
 Eagles, has represented this group for the last several years.
 “All they got was hand-me-downs,” he said while looking at the main headstone.
 “These men here probably went to sea in their fishermen clothes.”

-The Bedfordshire was part of a flotilla of 24 trawlers pressed into the Royal Navy as escorts for British supply ships that were staged in Canada and sailed along the eastern Atlantic in the first six months of 1942.
+The Bedfordshire was part of a flotilla of 24 trawlers pressed into the Royal Navy as escorts for British supply ships.
+They staged in Canada and sailed along the eastern Atlantic in the first six months of 1942.

 German U-boats stalked offshore from New York to Florida and sank nearly 400 largely unarmed merchant vessels, hampering the delivery of badly needed food and war supplies to England.